You expect help from your insurance provider after an accident. But insurance companies don’t protect your best interests; they protect theirs.

 There are plenty of reasons you should never consider an insurance adjuster to be your friend.
 That’s why it’s important to speak to a lawyer as soon as possible after an accident.

-If you need help dealing with aggressive insurance adjusters, call the Law Offices of Michael A. DeMayo.
+If you need help dealing with aggressive insurance adjusters, call DeMayo Law Offices.
 We’re here 24/7 to answer your questions and help you.
 Call us for a free consultation at 877-529-1222.